ory/docs/docs/hydra/limitations.md

 title: Limitations
 ---

-Ory Hydra tries to solve all of OAuth 2.0 and OpenID Connect uses.
-There are, however, some limitations.

-## MySQL <= 5.6 / MariaDB

-Ory Hydra has issues with MySQL <= 5.6 (but not MySQL 5.7+) and certain MariaDB versions.
-Read more about this [here](https://github.com/ory/hydra/issues/377).
-Our recommendation is to use MySQL 5.7+ or PostgreSQL.

 ## OAuth 2.0 Client Secret BCrypt Length

 When using BCrypt as the OAuth 2.0 Client Secrets hashing algorithm, the length of the hsecretsh is limited to 72 characters.